Policy adopted January 1998

 - Aboriginal objects or places

 - heritage items or relics under the Heritage Act 1977

 - matters of national environmental significance under the Environment Protection and Biodiversity Conservation Act 1999 (for example, migratory species, nationally threatened species and World Heritage values)

-- land subject to State Environmental Planning Policy 14 (Coastal Wetlands) and State Environmental Planning Policy 26 (Littoral Rainforest).
+- land subject to State Environmental Planning Policy (Coastal Management) with respect to coastal wetlands and littoral rainforests.

 A CRA is not a statutory assessment or approval.
 If a proposal will impact on matters such as historic heritage, Aboriginal objects or places, or threatened species then separate statutory approvals may be required.

 Park means a reserve gazetted under the NSW National Parks and Wildlife Act 1974, including a national park, nature reserve, historic site, Aboriginal area, State conservation area, karst conservation reserve, or regional park, or any land acquired by the Minister under Part 11 of the Act.